 Egypt History

-The area encompassing Egypt was inhabited by 5000 BC, few written artifacts have been found from that Predynastic Period, which encompassed at least 2,000 years of gradual development of the Egyptian civilization.
-Around 3400 BC, two separate kingdoms were established near the Nile River Delta extending north to the Mediterranean Sea and south towards Nubia, today called Sudan.
+The area encompassing Egypt was inhabited by 5000 BC.
+Few written artifacts have been found from the Predynastic Period, which encompassed at least 2,000 years of gradual development of the Egyptian civilization.
+Around 3400 BC, two separate kingdoms were established near the Nile River Delta, extending north to the Mediterranean Sea and south towards Nubia, today called Sudan.
 The Red Land to the north and the White Land to the south.

-For the chronology of the Egyptian dynasties and pharoahs that followed, visit this weblink.
+For the chronology of the Egyptian dynasties and pharaohs that followed, visit this website.

 A southern king, the Scorpion, made the first attempts to conquer the northern kingdom around 3200 BC.
 A century later, King Menes subdued the north and unified Egypt, thereby launching the Early Dynastic Period (3100-2686 BC).
 King Menes founded the capital of ancient Egypt at White Walls (later known as Memphis), in the north, near the apex of the Nile River delta.
 Memphis grew into a great metropolis that dominated Egyptian society.